TritonDataCenter/rfd/rfd/0067/README.md

 ## How things work differently with secondary headnodes

-- "usbkey" writes are too all the headnodes (platform install, etc.)
+- "usbkey" writes are to all the headnodes (platform install, etc.)
-- non-manatee data is backed up periodically to secondary headnodes, e.g. the imgapi delegate dataset, the dhcpd delegate dataset?
+- non-manatee data is backed up periodically to secondary headnodes, e.g. the imgapi delegate dataset, the dhcpd delegate dataset? others?
+- `sdcadm self-update` needs to update on all headnodes.
 - TODO: fill this out